AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 # USGS Topo Map Processing Instructions

-These instructions are for updating the USGS Topo map library and mosaics maintained in the Alaska GIS PDS.
+These instructions are for updating the USGS topographic map library and mosaics maintained in the Alaska GIS PDS.
 These instructions look for changes by the USGS since the last time this process was run and update the published products accordingly.